-This study aimed to determine the performance of Cucumber cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer.
+This study aimed to determine the performance of Cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer.
 Specifically, it sought to answer the following questions.

-- 1. Is there a significant difference on-in the number of days to germinate of cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer? - 2.
-Is there a significant difference on in the number of flowers per plant of a cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer? - 3.
-Is there a significant difference en_in_the length of fruits of a-cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer? - 4.
-Is there a significant difference en-in the diameter of fruits of cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer? - 5.
-Is there a significant difference on-in the number of fruits harvested of cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer? - 6.
-Is there a significant difference en-in_the weight of fruit harvested of aof cucumber (Cucumis sativus L.) as applied with vermivermin-tea as organic fertilizer?
+- 1. Is there a significant difference on the number of days to germinate of cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer? - 2.
+Is there a significant difference on the number of flowers per plant of a cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer? - 3.
+Is there a significant difference on the length of fruits of a cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer? - 4.
+Is there a significant difference on the diameter of fruits of cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer? - 5.
+Is there a significant difference on the number of fruits harvested of cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer? - 6.
+Is there a significant difference on the weight of fruit harvested of a cucumber (Cucumis sativus L.) as applied with vermi tea as organic fertilizer?